DeepakChethan/Univis/README.md

 # Univis
-A (old) syllabus App for uvce
+A syllabus App of 2k11 for uvce
-Download and install Univis.apk to try it out (or not)!
+Download and install Univis.apk to try it out